We’re excited to share updates to AP Studio Art that will better align it with current expectations for college art and design foundation courses.

 - The portfolios will now have two sections: Sustained Investigation and Selected Works.

-- Students will submit fewer required works of art, giving them more time to focus on in-depth, inquiry-based art and design making.
+- Your students will submit fewer required works of art, giving them more time to focus on in-depth, inquiry-based art and design making.

-- A course and exam description (CED) with a detailed framework and scoring rubrics will give teachers and students clear information about what students should know and be able to do.
+- A course and exam description (CED) with a detailed framework aligned with the updated portfolio scoring rubrics will give you and your students clear information about what they should know and be able to do.

 Beginning in 2019-20, the AP Art and Design portfolios will each consist of two sections: